What studies on Radbahn exist?

 Feasibility And Transferability Study by Reallabor Radbahn

-The test site will be built in the fall of 2022 and we will leverage our experiences and findings from the site—as well as input from our accompanying events, discussions and external studies—to draw conclusions regarding the entire Radbahn route.
+We will leverage our experiences and findings from the test site —as well as input from our accompanying events, discussions and external studies—to draw conclusions regarding the entire Radbahn route.
 In doing so, we will focus on the following thre areas:

 - Urban space: vegetation, street furniture, small businesses, arts & culture, etc.